Fight Like Frank Chair of Research

 Through all of this, we were able to meet so many incredible people and learn their stories.
 In May of 2013, Christine and family friend, Karly, spent the day with the Brain Aneurysm Foundation on Capitol Hill, lobbying for Brain Aneurysm Awareness.
 Although Frank donated his organs to the Gift of Life Foundation, and we were able to connect with them through the process, our real focus was on the BAF.
 We were blessed to spend the day with Christine Buckley and a few others, who left a strong mark on Christine and Karly’s hearts.
-Years passed, the Fight Like Frank Foundation grew, Annual events to celebrate Frank’s life continued, money was raised and given to various local charities and Karly and Christine continued to attend Lobby Day.
-This year at their 7th Annual Frank Goes to Hollywood Event, the Brain Aneurysm Foundation was at the forefront of their charities.
-Due to all the generosity of Fight Like Frank and their supporters, they are able to establish a $15,000 Chair of Research grant in Frank’s name.
+Years passed, the Fight Like Frank Foundation grew, annual events to celebrate Frank’s life continued, money was raised and given to various local charities and Karly and Christine continued to attend Lobby Day.
 Fight Like Frank is looking forward to continuing their relationship with the Brain Aneurysm Foundation.